FDio/csit/docs/job_specs/report_iterative/3n-dnv/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k
 2c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k
 4c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k
+##### ethip4-ip4scale20k-rnd
+1c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+2c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+4c AND 64b AND ndrpdr AND x553 AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
 ## ./ip4_tunnels
 ### intel-x553
 #### dpdk-vfio-pci